How does the LAGB work?

 - Restriction – The inflatable band limits the volume of food that can be consumed at one time by restricting the diameter at the top of the stomach.

-The gastric band is an inflatable silicone ring that is placed and secured around the upper part of the stomach via laparoscopic (keyhole) surgery.
-The band applies a constant, gentle pressure to the top of the stomach; this mechanism slows the foods’ movement into the stomach, in turn giving the feeling of satiety (a sense of fullness) on a smaller amount of food.
+- Induces early satiety – The constant gentle pressure at the top of the stomach slows the movement of food into the stomach, in turn giving the feeling of satiety (a sense of fullness) on a smaller amount of food.

 The gastric band has a small port attached, that is placed internally in the abdomen.
 Fluid (saline) can then be inserted or removed to control the restriction of the band.
 These adjustments (or ‘band-fills’) are performed more frequently in the first year, and then usually on an as-needed basis.